Pubs and drinking culture in the United Kingdom, English, Northern Irish, Scottish and Welsh

 The first thing you will notice is there is no queue!
 However, there actually is a queue but it is a virtual one in the mind of everyone at the bar, it is observed every bit as closely as any other kind of queue in Britain.
 On arrival you should try to be noticed, eye contact and a smile work well, do not call out, snap your fingers, wave or otherwise make an obvious gesticulation, it will be assumed you are trying to queue jump and could lead to your being ignored for longer.
 Bringing your empty glasses to be refilled signifies your position and gains brownie points.

 The traditional thing to do when out for drinks with others is to buy in a "round", this is known as "getting a round in" or buying drinks for everyone in the group.
 It is considered ill mannered and decidedly odd for anyone to go to the bar and buy a drink just for themselves.
 A round of drinks are not gifts, if someone buys you a drink in a round it is expected that you will buy them a drink in the next or subsequent round.
 If there are many of you and it is clear you will only be getting one or two drinks before moving on this system may break down into smaller groups rather than one person getting drinks for say 5 or more.
-No-one actually keeps a close eye on things, but people do remember roughly what happens, so if you're always the one who hangs back and never seems to get a round in, it will be noticed.
-On the other hand, you shouldn't be too generous or insistent in always getting the first round in, you can offer but make sure you back down to the objections of others who have noted what happened in the past, your offer will be appreciated as will your stepping aside for others to be generous too.
+No-one actually keeps a close eye on things, but people do remember roughly what happened, so if you're always the one who hangs back and never seems to get a round in, it will be noticed.
+On the other hand, you shouldn't be too generous or insistent in always getting the first round in, you can offer but make sure you back down to the objections of others who have noted what happened in the past, your offer will be appreciated as will your stepping aside to allow others to be generous too.

 If you don't want to take part in buying rounds, make your opt-out clear before the first is bought, accepting drinks and not reciprocating will not go down well.